Baaggii/erp-web-next/docs/transaction-form-config.md

 - **imagenameField** – list of columns containing image file names
 - **imageIdField** – column containing the unique identifier used to name images.
 Selecting this field automatically adds it to `imagenameField`.
 - **imageFolder** – subfolder name for storing images of this transaction type

+Uploaded images are resized and compressed on the server using the Sharp library.
+Only the optimized versions are kept to minimize storage space and speed up loading when the images are viewed.
 - **printEmpField** – columns printed as employee info
 - **printCustField** – columns printed as customer info
 - **totalCurrencyFields** – fields summed to display total currency amount